-2.3 Local Interface
+2.3 Local interface

-The user can access the Fiery functions at the FACI kit (if enabled on a Windows 10 server) or at the Fiery LCD on Fiery servers.
-Security access on the Fiery Server with FACI kit is controlled through a Windows administrator password if the FACI kit is enabled.
-The Fiery LCD provides very limited functions that do not impose any security risk.
+The user can access the Fiery functions at the Fiery NX station's monitor or at the Fiery QuickTouch touchscreen display on Fiery servers.
+Security access on the Fiery server with Fiery NX station is controlled through a Windows Administrator password.
+The Fiery QuickTouch touchscreen display provides very limited functions that do not impose any security risk.